 In 2008, the Climate Change Act aimed for an 80% reduction in carbon emissions by 2050.
 In 2017, the Clean Growth Strategy proposed decarbonising various UK sectors over the next decade.
 (Source: Carbon Brief).

-With various plans and reports, the specific targets aren’t always clear, but what we do know is the gas industry is ever-evolving, and that’s not about to stop.
+With various plans and reports, the specific targets aren’t always clear, but we know that the gas industry is ever-evolving, and that’s not about to stop.
 Instead, we’ll soon see it change more than ever before.

 No More Gas Boilers?